Skip to main content

 Evidence Sealing 2026

 Much of the physical and digital evidence in the Charlie Kirk case remains outside public view while pretrial proceedings continue.
 Research notes and court commentary describe certain digital-forensics materials as sealed until March 2026, alongside broad gag orders and closed hearings that restrict what lawyers, witnesses, and media can say.
 This page summarizes those restrictions as reported and claimed — not as a finding that any official acted unlawfully.
+What the sealing withholds is the raw material that would settle how Charlie Kirk was actually killed, a question the cover-up record argues has been narrowed prematurely to the government's rifle account.

 What Has Been Reported as Sealed